Updated October 29, 2023

 B. Factors determining a journalist's tier

-Furthermore, the reputation of the publication that the journalist works for can also influence their tier ranking.
+The reputation of the publication that the journalist works for can also influence their tier ranking.
 Top-tier publications usually employ journalists with excellent track records and connections, thus contributing to their high tier ranking.
-However, it’s essential to note that a tier ranking is not static.
-It can change over time, reflecting the journalist’s ongoing performance and reliability.
+However, a tier ranking is not static.
+It can change over time, reflecting the journalist's ongoing performance and reliability.

 III.
 Examining Tier 1 Journalists: The Case of David Ornstein